Bell OH-58 Kiowa: Light Observation Helicopter (LOH)

-Bell developed the D-250 design into the Model 206, while the HO-4 designation was changed to YOH-4A in 1962, and produced five prototype aircraft for the Army's test and evaluation phase.
+Bell developed the D-250 design into the Model 206.
+The HO-4 designation was changed to YOH-4A in 1962, and produced five prototype aircraft for the Army's test and evaluation phase.
 On 8 December 1962, the first prototype performed its maiden flight.
 The YOH-4A was also called the Ugly Duckling in comparison to other contending aircraft.
 After a fly off of the Bell, Hughes and Fairchild-Hiller prototypes, the Hughes OH-6 Cayuse was selected in May 1965.

 When the YOH-4A was rejected by the Army, Bell went about solving the problem of marketing the aircraft.
 In addition to the image problem, the helicopter lacked cargo space and only provided cramped quarters for the planned three passengers in the back.
 The solution was a fuselage redesigned to be more sleek and aesthetic, adding 16 ft3 of cargo space in the process.
-The redesigned aircraft was designated as the Model 206A, and Bell President Edwin J. Ducayet named it the JetRanger denoting an evolution from the popular Model 47J Ranger.
+The redesigned aircraft was designated as the Model 206A.
+Bell President Edwin J. Ducayet named it the JetRanger, denoting an evolution from the popular Model 47J Ranger.

 In 1967, the Army reopened the LOH competition for bids because Hughes Tool Co.
 Aircraft Division could not meet the contractual production demands.
 Bell resubmitted for the program using the Bell 206A.
 Fairchild-Hiller failed to resubmit their bid with the YOH-5A, which they had successfully marketed as the FH-1100.
-In the end, Bell underbid Hughes to win the contract and the Bell 206A was designated as the OH-58A.
+In the end, Bell underbid Hughes to win the contract, and the Bell 206A was designated as the OH-58A.
 Following the U.S. Army's naming convention for helicopters, the OH-58A was named Kiowa in honor of the Native American tribe.